Why eLearning should be part of your regulatory compliance training programs — including during a pandemic.

-GMP Part I – 2.9 “Beside the basic training on the theory and practice of Good Manufacturing Practice, newly recruited personnel should receive training appropriate to the duties assigned to them.
+GMP Part I – 2.9 “Besides the basic training on the theory and practice of Good Manufacturing Practice, newly recruited personnel should receive training appropriate to the duties assigned to them.
 Continuing training should also be given, and its practical effectiveness should be periodically assessed.“

-In terms of cost saving though, eLearning stacks up well.
-In some cases it is estimated that up to 40% of every dollar spent on traditional training is spent on travel costs (Merrill Lynch, the Book of Knowledge, 1999).
+- In some cases, it is estimated that up to 40% of every dollar spent on traditional training is spent on travel costs (Merrill Lynch, the Book of Knowledge, 1999).

 A company needs to put 50 employees through a GMP refresher course.
 The average hourly wage is $40 an hour per person.